 Brentwood College Foundation

 A registered not-for-profit charitable organization incorporated under the British Columbia Society Act, the Foundation ensures the long-term growth of endowment funds to make certain that Brentwood remains accessible to deserving students.
-It is administered by a Board of Directors appointed from within the Governors of the Brentwood College Association
+It is administered by a Board of Directors appointed from within the Governors of the Brentwood College Association.

 At a time when Brentwood must focus, by necessity, on replacing essential campus facilities and teaching spaces, we are also placing a priority on increasing our endowment to provide financial assistance for families that need help with tuition in perpetuity.
-In the 2015-2016 school year, 20% of students are on some form of financial assistance.
+In the 2018-2019 school year, over 20% of students are on some form of financial assistance.
 That's what endowment is all about, and we've made great progress since the Foundation was established.
 In 2000, the Brentwood College Foundation was established when designated funds totaling $500,000 were transferred from Brentwood College School, to which other accumulated funds were added in subsequent years.
-Through the generosity of many, complemented by a solid investment portfolio, the Foundation has grown to over $12 million as of June 2015.
+Through the generosity of many, complemented by a solid investment portfolio, the Foundation has grown to over $18 million as of June 2018.
 The Board of Governors' long-term vision of a $20 million endowment by 2020 is on track.

 The generous support of the Allard Foundation and the Highbury Foundation established the Allard Family Bursary, which provides financial assistance to students who would otherwise be unable to attend Brentwood College.